SwarmGKA/MorseFold-AI/README.md

 | paragraph_samples | 200 | 85.45% | 94.14% | 58951 |
 | long_text_gt200_words | 10 | 86.12% | 94.88% | 6626 |

-说明：
+Notes:

-- `Compression Ratio` 越低越好，表示简化编码占原标准摩斯码的比例
+- Lower `Compression Ratio` is better; it means the simplified representation occupies a smaller fraction of the original Morse string.
-- `Normalized Compression Ratio` 会扣除 `" / "` 与 `"/"` 的格式差异，更接近算法本身带来的收益
+- `Normalized Compression Ratio` removes the formatting advantage of replacing `" / "` with `"/"`, so it better isolates the algorithmic gain.

-从当前结果可以看到：
+From the current results:

-- 短样本和结构化样本上，压缩收益比较明显
+- Shorter and more structured samples show clearer gains.
-- 文本越长，归一化压缩率越接近 `1`，说明分隔符和控制信息的固定开销逐步被摊薄
+- As texts grow longer, normalized compression ratios move closer to `1`, which suggests that fixed separator and control overhead is being amortized.
-- 项目在长句、段落、长文本场景下仍保持正收益，但收益低于“高重复、高局部规律”的短样本组
+- The method still shows positive savings on long sentences, paragraphs, and long texts, but the gains are smaller than in highly repetitive short samples.

 ## Visualization